 How to Take Care of Your 3-Month-Old Baby?

 Keep these things in mind as you care for your little one.

 1. Keep a Track of When Your Child Gets Hungry or Sleepy

-Most babies tend to grasp the concept of eating and sleeping on their own by completion of 12 weeks.
+Most babies tend to grasp the concept of eating and sleeping on their own by the completion of 12 weeks.
 Your child will now be able to cry in a different style, which will help you know if he is hungry or just cranky because he cannot sleep, or if he has wet his diaper.
-If your baby is bottle fed, he would tend to feed a little more than usual, which would lead him to sleep longer, even throughout the entire night.
+If your baby is bottle-fed, he would tend to feed a little more than usual, which would lead him to sleep longer, even throughout the entire night.
 Breastfeeding babies do wake up once in a while in their sleep, but this is not a reason to switch to a bottle.

 2. Make Sure Your Baby Stays Safe at All Times

 Your baby will start discovering his limbs and especially his hands.
 He will start connecting the dots of the fact that he does have some degree of control over the hands that he sees.
 This will lead to him grabbing whatever he can and putting it in his mouth.
 Make sure there are no sharp objects or unhygienic items in his crib or anywhere close to him.
 Small items could easily lodge in his throat and choke him.
 While travelling, make sure that he can’t reach any objects from the car seat and stays securely in it.